aa-forks/eval-plugin/README.md

 ![alt text](https://i.imgur.com/FomxfVx.png "Auto completion example")

 You may set this to whatever you'd like!
 It just has to be a number though.

+You can also clear the message cache just in case, aswell as disable auto completion.

 2. **Token Replacer.
 If you are storing your token to prevent logouts, there is a way to replace your token, just in case!**